mitexleo/fediroma/docs/docs/installation/freebsd_en.md

 /usr/local/bin/sudo -Hu acme -g acme /usr/local/sbin/acme.sh -r -d example.com --stateless
 ```

-### Configuring nginx
+### Configuring NGINX

-FreeBSD's default nginx configuration does not contain an include directive, which is
+FreeBSD's default NGINX configuration does not contain an include directive, which is
 typically used for multiple sites.
 Therefore, you will need to first create the required
 directory as follows: